Dean Whitehead: Stoke City

 Whitehead signed a four-year contract with Premier League club Stoke City on 24 July 2009 for an initial £3 million fee, rising to £5 million with add-ons.
 He stated that Stoke's team spirit was the main reason for his move to the club.
 He made his debut on 15 August 2009 in a 2–0 win over Burnley.
 Whitehead made a slow start to his Stoke career with a number of anonymous performances.
 However, following a 0–0 draw with Blackburn Rovers, he earned praise from manager Tony Pulis.
 Whitehead scored his first goal for Stoke when he converted winger Matthew Etherington's cross in the 86th-minute in a 3–1 FA Cup fourth-round win over Arsenal at the Britannia Stadium on 24 January 2010.
 Whitehead was sent off against Tottenham Hotspur in March 2010 in a decision which drew referee Mike Dean heavy criticism from Tony Pulis and Matthew Etherington.

 His first Premier League goal for Stoke came against Birmingham City on 9 November 2010, with Whitehead scoring the winning goal in a 3–2 victory.
 He scored his second league goal for Stoke away to Manchester United on 4 January 2011, becoming the first Stoke player to score at Old Trafford since 1980.
-Towards the end of 2010–11, Whitehead lost his place in the starting eleven to a resurging Glenn Whelan, making a number of cameo appearances from the bench.
-One of these came at Wembley Stadium in the 2011 FA Cup Final defeat to Manchester City.
+Towards the end of 2010–11, Whitehead lost his place in the starting eleven to a resurging Glenn Whelan, making some cameo appearances from the bench.
+One of these came at Wembley Stadium in the 2011 FA Cup final defeat to Manchester City.

-Ahead of the 2011–12 season, Whitehead said that he was expecting to face new competition in the club's midfield section.
+Ahead of the 2011–12 season, Whitehead said he expected to face new competition in the club's midfield section.
 He then made his 100th appearance for Stoke on 3 November 2011 in a UEFA Europa League match against Maccabi Tel Aviv, scoring the first goal in a 2–1 victory.
 He played in 10 of Stoke's 12 European fixtures in 2011–12, and ended the season having played in 47 matches in total.
-He made a bad start to 2012–13, as on the opening day of the season away to Reading he conceded a 90th-minute penalty and was sent off after picking up a second yellow card.
-He remained back-up to Glenn Whelan for the remainder of the season, being used mainly as a substitute, although he was assigned as a stand-in right back in the absence of Andy Wilkinson and Ryan Shotton.
+He made a bad start to 2012–13, as on the opening day of the season away to Reading, he conceded a 90th-minute penalty.
+He was sent off after picking up a second yellow card.
+He remained back-up to Glenn Whelan for the remainder of the season, being used mainly as a substitute, although he was assigned as a stand-in right-back in the absence of Andy Wilkinson and Ryan Shotton.
 He was released by Stoke at the end of 2012–13.